how to make finger lickin fried sardines or Boquerones fritos

 Place each anchovy into the hot oil.
 Fry until golden, cooking on both sides.
 Do not allow the oil to smoke.
 Depending on the size of the anchovies, 1 minute on each side is sufficient.
 Maybe 2 minutes for the larger versions.

 Remove the anchovies from the pan with a slotted spoon or spatula and place on paper towels to absorb excess oil.
 Allow to cool slightly.
-Taste for seasoning and add a sprinkle more of salt if necessary.
+Taste for seasoning and add a sprinkle of salt if necessary.
 If there are any left after several tastings, serve to your guests!

-Squeeze lemon juice on them just before eating.
+Squeeze lemon juice just before eating.
 Otherwise the juice will make all the effort of creating a crispy morsel, a useless soggy version.
 Some people dip them in garlic mayonnaise.
 Whatever, they will be gone in minutes, so make plenty.